stan-alam/laser/readme.md

 Working on adding functionality:

-- Try moving database abstraction to `/pkg/postgres`
-	- _verify logging works as intended (eg. force a syntax error), and I don't need to set logger configuration in the package._
-	- Move `XStorage` structures into this package
+- Move `cmd/integration` into `cmd/beam/integration`
+	- _integration tests are dependent on the binary produced, so putting it into `cmd/` directly was a mistake_

-- add `Token` struct, `TokenHandler` and `TokenStorage` to abstract token logic.
+- Move handlers and storage to `pkg/{api,postgres}`
+- Document the fact that `pkg/postgres` initialization helps control order dependent operations
+	- _for example, relational tables must be created after the tables they relate to, which is harder to control if kept loosely attached to each models storage component._
+- Rename to match model (_no longer need long-names_)
+- Abstract api from postgres dependencies via interfaces
+	- Add note to api login operation noting the pre/post handling could be added to secure
+		- pre-login rate limit and counter check, post-failure expiring counter increment
+			- something like redis would be best for this; using postgres gets messy/expensive
+	- _need to find best method to abstract Token from User with regards to Login_

-- Figure out how to combine token and user storage logic behind Auth structure to deal with token creation and selection...
+- Identify best pattern to combine token and user authentication operations

-- replace `/login` with `/oauth/token`
+	- _perhaps a composite model and interface expecting two independent operations?_
+- Update `cmd/beam` assembly to use the new `pkg` imports and assemble components
+	- _Utilize inversion-of-control from `pkg/api` to accept `httprouter` and attach routes_
+- new routes (replacing some old ones)
-	- accept both Basic and Bearer
+	- `/oauth/token` used instead of `/login`; accepts Basic & Bearer authentication
-		- _Expect Refresh Token if Bearer_
-	- If authentication is successful and no refresh token exists create one
-	- Respond with json `refresh_token` & `access_token`
-	- Add brute force protection mechanism
-		- _add failed login counter and failed login timestamp to table_
-		- _add exponential backoff condition based on counter & timestamp_
-		- _add query to update counter & timestamp on failed login attempt_
-		- _on successful login, reset counter & timestamp_

-- add `/oauth/revoke`
-	- access Bearer **refresh** token to delete from database
+		- Bearer checks refresh token (eg. a hash /w base64 user prefix), _not a jwt_
+		- add another note that the base64 user prefix allows us to add access token rate-limiting
+	- `/oauth/revoke`; an alias to delete a refresh token, but which must check ownership?

-- add `/services` and `/users` routes using the `html/template` stdlib package to render a table response
+	- add `/services` and `/users` routes to demonstrate `html/template` stdlib package
+		- _render a basic html table of all results; pagination could be added in future iterations_
-	- _this is purely to demonstrate server-side rendering._
+		- _this is primarily to demonstrate server-side rendering as an alternative to react & api calls._

-- revisit `auth.go` by adding jwt validation wrapper
+- revisit auth behavior by adding shared secret based jwt validation wrapper
-	- _if no keypair is provided the project should generate one_
+	- _If no shared secret is provided use `crypto/rand` to generate one at launch_
-	- _We can add a `/public.key` route to be used by third parties for JWT validation._
+	- _we can add notes that keypair jwt is also possible, which would work for authentication with separated systems by exposing a `/public.key` route allowing third parties to validate our systems tokens._

-- break out business logic from `cmd/beam` into `pkg/api` to demonstrate modular construction

-- define tests in `cmd/integration`
+- define tests in `cmd/beam/integration`
 	- _accept `ADDRESS` and `CREDENTIALS` env vars_
 		- _allows it to be run against any environment_
 		- _can use predefined credentials for testing_